oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 The script will perform the following steps:

 * Create a directory for the generated Kubernetes YAML files for this domain.
-The pathname is `/path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>`
+The pathname is `/path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>`.
-* Create Kubernetes domain custom resource YAML file domain-custom-resource.yaml in the directory that is created above.
-This yaml file can be used to create the Kubernetes resource using `kubectl create -f` or `kubectl apply -f`.
+* Create a Kubernetes job that will start up a utility WebLogic Server container and run offline WLST scripts, or WebLogic Deploy Tool (WDT) scripts, to create the domain on the shared storage.
-* Create a Kubernetes job that will start up a utility WebLogic Server container and run offline WLST scripts to create the domain on the shared storage.
+* Wait for the job to finish, and then create a Kubernetes domain custom resource YAML file, `domain-custom-resource.yaml`, in the directory that is created above.
+This yaml file can be used to create the Kubernetes resource using the `kubectl create -f` or `kubectl apply -f` command.
-* Wait for the job to finish and then optionally create a Kubernetes domain custom resource for the new domain.
+* Create a convenient utility script, `delete-domain-job.yaml`, to clean up the domain home created by the create script.

-As a convenience, the script can optionally create the PV and PVC resources as well using the `-e` option.
+As a convenience, the script can optionally, using the `-e` option, create the domain custom resource object, which in turn results in the creation of the corresponding WebLogic server pods and services as well.

 The usage of the create script is as follows.

 ```
 $ sh create-domain.sh -h
 usage: create-domain.sh -o dir -i file [-e] [-v] [-h]
-  -i Parameter input file, must be specified.
+  -i Parameter inputs file, must be specified.
   -o Output directory for the generated yaml files, must be specified.
   -e Also create the resources in the generated yaml files, optional.
   -v Validate the existence of persistentVolumeClaim, optional.